Radiative Mass Mechanism: Addressing the Flavour Hierarchy and Strong CP Puzzle: The model

 \section{The model}

 The gauge symmetry for the model is $SU(3)_C \times SU(2)_L \times SU(2)_R \times U(1)_{B-L} \times G_F$ with parity invariance imposed.
 Here $G_F= U(1)_{2-3}$ symmetry, is the generalised version of well-known $L_\mu - L_\tau$ symmetry to include all fermions.
 The particle contents of the model are listed in Table \ref{tab:particle} with $i=1,2,3$ representing the three generations of SM fermions.
 Under the new flavour non-universal symmetry $G_F$, the second and third family fermions are charged, leaving the first family neutral.
 In addition to the SM fermions, a pair of vector-like fermions are added to each sector of charged fermions, which are neutral under the flavour symmetry.
+Three copies of the scalars $H_{Li}$ ($H_{Ri}$) is considered which transform as doublet under $SU(2)_L$ ($SU(2)_R$).

 The transformation properties of the above fields under the parity are defined below;

 with $F= U, D, E$ representing three types of vector-like fermions with electromagnetic charges $\frac{2}{3}, -\frac{1}{3}, -1$ respectively .\\